#!admin/users/id/4711/profile/activeTabsheet/address

 With that we build the action mappers which are able to handle the following URI fragments:

-#!admin/users
+#!admin/users #!admin/groups

-Before we can actually interpret these fragments, we first need to add the dispatching mapper admin to an action mapper tree.
+to an action mapper tree.
 We can do this by obtaining a reference to the root action mapper of the mapper tree and then add the dispatching action mapper to it:

 UriActionMapperTree mapperTree = UriActionMapperTree.create().buildMapperTree().build();